testproject-io/docs/tips-and-tricks/using-testproject-with-iframes.md

 ### Navigate to iFrame

-In order to actually interact with element inside the iframe, you will first need to tell TestProject to navigate into that iframe.
+In order to actually interact with an element inside the iframe, you will first need to tell TestProject to navigate into that iframe.
 In order to do this you can use the Switch to iFrame action.
 This action is available through the Element Extensions addon.
 More information on installing and using addons can be found in the documentation [here](../testproject-addons/using-addons-in-the-testproject-recorder.md).

 ![iFrame action from Element Extensions Addon](../.gitbook/assets/image%20%2899%29.png)

-This action, will allow you to navigate into the iframe, but in order to do that you will need to let it know what element on the page is the iframe you are interested.
+This action, will allow you to navigate into the iframe, but in order to do that you will need to let it know what element on the page is the iframe in which you are interested.
 You can find the iframe id on the page using the Element Explorer.

 ![iframe ID in Element Explorer](../.gitbook/assets/image%20%2818%29.png)